 a dyadic operation mapping two hypervectors to another hypervector.
-It is used to represent the object formed by the binding of two other objects.
-This operation is an important ingredient for forming compositional structures with distributed representations (see, e.g., discussion on its importance in the context of deep learning in~\cite{GreffBinding2020}).
-For two symbols $a$ and $b$, represented by the hypervectors $\textbf{a}$ and $\textbf{b}$, the hypervector that represents the bound object (denoted by $\textbf{m}$) is:
+It is used to represent an object formed by the binding of two other objects.
+This operation is an important ingredient for forming compositional structures with distributed representations (see, e.g., a discussion on its importance in the context of deep learning in~\cite{GreffBinding2020}).
+Formally, for two objects $a$ and $b$, represented by the hypervectors $\textbf{a}$ and $\textbf{b}$, the hypervector that represents the bound object (denoted by $\textbf{m}$) is:

-In the Multiply-Add-Permute model $\odot$ denotes the component-wise multiplication (Hadamard product).
-Multiple application of multiplication is denoted as $\prod$, enabling one to form a hypervector representing the product of more than two vectors.
+In the Multiply-Add-Permute model, $\odot$ denotes the component-wise multiplication (Hadamard product).
+Multiple application of binding is denoted by $\prod$, enabling the formation of a hypervector representing the product of more than two hypervectors.

 Consider the example of representing a database for trivia about countries~\cite{Kanerva2010}.
 The database record for a country contains the name, the capital, and the currency.
-The first step is to form hypervectors that represent key-value pairs, which can be done by multiplication: $\mathrm{\bf{country}} \odot \mathrm{\bf{USA}}$, $\mathrm{\bf{capital}} \odot \mathrm{\bf{Washington}}$, $\mathrm{\bf{currency}} \odot \mathrm{\bf{USD}}$.
+The first step is to form hypervectors that represent key-value pairs, which can be done by binding: $\mathrm{\bf{country}} \odot \mathrm{\bf{USA}}$, $\mathrm{\bf{capital}} \odot \mathrm{\bf{Washington}}$, $\mathrm{\bf{currency}} \odot \mathrm{\bf{USD}}$.
 To create a single hypervector that represents the entire data record for a country, we need another operation to combine the different key-value pairs (see below).